PiPass/blockpage/README.md

 ------
 * Pi-Hole server
   * Includes webserver and PHP already installed & configured (confirmed working on PHP version 7.3)
+* SSH or direct terminal access
-* Root (sudo) access to Pi-Hole
+Root (sudo) access to Pi-Hole
-* Git
+* Git (if this isn't installed yet, use ``sudo apt-get install wget git-core``)
+* Knowledge of location of webroot (normaly this can be found under /var/www/html/)
 * Webroot folder without any index files (e.g. no index.php/index.html/etc.)
-* Knowledge of location of webroot
-* SSH or direct terminal access
 * Knowledge of which user PHP is running as
 * Optional: Domain or subdomain linked to your Pi-Hole
 * Optional: SSL certificate for your Pi-Hole